-The Volunteer Center can connect you to a wide variety of volunteer opportunities in the community.
+The Volunteer Center can connect you to a wide variety of volunteer opportunities in the community with the convenience of meeting with one staff member.
 Area non-profit and governmental organizations have listed the details of their needs with the Center through volunteer position descriptions.
 The Volunteer Center staff looks forward to helping you find a volunteer position where you can make a difference, fill a need, and contribute to the quality of life in our community.
 Volunteers are encouraged to choose volunteer assignments that they perform on a weekly basis.
-However, some volunteers do not want to be "tied down" and therefore, are called for short-term or special projects assignments only.
+However, some volunteers have busy or more unpredictable schedules and can be called for short-term or one time special events or projects only.

 The Volunteer Center is a service of Hutchinson Community College and is located in Davis Hall, 815 N. Walnut in Hutchinson.

 Why should I volunteer?

 It has now been scientifically proven that volunteers have improved lives when serving.
 Their overall mental, social and physical well-being is improved by helping others.
 The Volunteer Center also provides free secondary excess auto, secondary personal liability and secondary accident insurance while on volunteer assignment, a quarterly newsletter plugging you into the volunteer community, and various volunteer recognition activities.